viko16/vscode-extension-pack/README.md

-# vscode-extension-pack
+# viko's Dev Pack

-viko's Visual Studio Code Extension Packs
+The collection of Visual Studio Code extensions I use